On this page

 - individual income tax and trust enquiries at 1-800-959-8281

-Before you call, see the Getting or changing personal tax information section to know what information you should have on hand.
+Before you call, go to Getting or changing personal tax information to find out what information you should have on hand.

 If you filed your return: